BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 4 GPIO and I2C.md

 cao@raspberrypiCao:~ $ pip3 install adafruit-circuitpython-ssd1306 --break-system-packages
 ```
 - [ ] **Hello World Display**
-Start from a simple one in Python - just display "Hello World" in your screen.
+<br> Start from a simple one in Python - just display "Hello World" in your screen.
-You can use these 2 packages for display.
+<br> You can use these 2 packages for display.

 ```python
 from PIL import Image, ImageDraw, ImageFont